lpraz/tiger/README.md

 # tiger
 A command-line file tag keeper/organizer for Unix.
-Currently a work in progress, and not yet usable.

 ## Building and (Un)Installing
  * Building: On Linux systems, just `git clone` this repository, then